github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 ### Customizing the subject claims for an organization or repository

 To help improve security, compliance, and standardization, you can customize the standard claims to suit your required access conditions.
-If your cloud provider supports conditions on subject claims, you can create a condition that checks whether the `sub` value matches the path of the reusable workflow, such as `"job_workflow_ref: "octo-org/octo-automation/.github/workflows/oidc.yml@refs/heads/main""`.
+If your cloud provider supports conditions on subject claims, you can create a condition that checks whether the `sub` value matches the path of the reusable workflow, such as `"job_workflow_ref:octo-org/octo-automation/.github/workflows/oidc.yml@refs/heads/main"`.
 The exact format will vary depending on your cloud provider's OIDC configuration.
 To configure the matching condition on {% data variables.product.prodname_dotcom %}, you can can use the REST API to require that the `sub` claim must always include a specific custom claim, such as `job_workflow_ref`.
 You can use the [OIDC REST API](/rest/actions/oidc) to apply a customization template for the OIDC subject claim; for example, you can require that the `sub` claim within the OIDC token must always include a specific custom claim, such as `job_workflow_ref`.

 {% note %}